ayushi-crossml/EDA-and-Classification/README.md

 (vi)Joint plots for data visualization and a better understanding of data

-**PREDICTION:**
+**CLASSIFICATION:**

+Checked for importance of each feature using Extra Tree Regressor and applied PCA for dimensionality reduction

-For fitting the model, i used Grid Search CV for 5 models and chose the model with the best accuracy as the final model
+For fitting the model, i used Grid Search CV to check for best model (out of logistic regression ,SVM, Gradient Boost , Rabdom forest and Decision Tree classifier ) and best parameters  and chose the model with the best accuracy(Random Forest Classifier) as the final model